 Proxies are assets of Paralel's Funds that must be voted with diligence, care, and loyalty.
 Paralel will vote each proxy in accordance with its fiduciary duty to its Funds.
-Paralel will generally seek to vote proxies in a way that maximizes the value of Funds' assets.
+Paralel will generally seek to vote proxies in a way enhances or protects the economic value of client accounts of the Funds' assets, when looking at the Funds in aggregate.
 The Senior Investment Analyst coordinates Paralel's proxy voting process.
+Paralel seeks to avoid the occurrence of actual or apparent material conflicts of interest in the proxy voting process by voting in accordance with predetermined voting guidelines and observing other procedures that are intended to guard against and manage conflicts of interest.